mano3-1/pong-with-policy-gradients/README.md

     This may take 2-3 days to converge on cpu...one might get the result much faster if one trains on gpu(I haven't tried it but one of my friend said that)

+## How to run
+    Just clone this repository to your system and then run pong.py file.